Sun Valley, Idaho: The Complete Local Travel Guide

 What is Sun Valley best known for?

 Sun Valley is best known as the birthplace of American destination ski resorts — the resort opened in 1936 and attracted Hollywood’s Golden Age elite from the beginning.
 Ernest Hemingway lived here and wrote parts of For Whom the Bell Tolls nearby.
-Today it’s known for Bald Mountain’s challenging terrain, the Sun Valley Lodge, the outdoor ice rink, and an arts and dining scene that consistently surprises first-time visitors.
+Today it’s known for Bald Mountain’s challenging terrain, the Sun Valley Lodge, The Sun Valley Music Festival, The Sun Valley Film Festival, Trailing of the Sheep Festival and an arts and dining scene that consistently surprises first-time visitors.
 It’s also increasingly recognized as a serious summer destination for hiking, cycling, and fly fishing.

 How many days do you need in Sun Valley?

 Plan for a minimum of 3 days; 5 days is the sweet spot.
 Three days gives you enough time to ski or hike, explore Ketchum, and eat well.
-Five days lets you go deeper — multiple days on the mountain, a drive up the Wood River Valley, the restaurants worth a second visit, and actual time to decompress.
+Five days lets you go deeper — multiple days on the mountain, a drive up the Wood River Valley, maybe a day trip to Stanley, a dip into the hot springs, and actual time to decompress.
 A long weekend almost always leaves people wishing they’d booked one more night.

 Is Sun Valley expensive?